pgroonga/pgroonga.github.io/reference/functions/pgroonga-condition.md

 `scorers` is [score compute procedures][scorer] of each value.
 It's `text[]` type.

-`schema_name` is the schema to which the index that PGroonga refers to when executing a sequential search belongs.
+`schema_name` is the schema name to which the index that PGroonga refers to when executing a sequential search belongs.
 It's `text` type.

-`index_name` is index which PGroonga refer to when executing sequential search.
+`index_name` is index name which PGroonga refer to when executing sequential search.
 It's `text` type.

-`column_name` is the column within the index which PGroonga refers to when executing a sequential search.
+`column_name` is the column name within the index which PGroonga refers to when executing a sequential search.
 It's `text` type.

 All arguments of `pgroonga_condition()` are optional.
 If you want to specify a particular argument, you can use [Named Notation][sql-syntax-calling-funcs-named] such as `name => value` without relying on its position.
 For example, if you specify only `index_name` argument, you can write `pgroonga_condition(index_name => 'index1')`.